Kyleigh Melville

 Background

-Kyleigh Melville (she/her) is an ESRC-funded PhD Candidate at The University of Edinburgh.
-Her research explores school staff and neurodivergent students’ experiences with multi-sensory environments using community-informed and participatory approaches.
-Kyleigh is also a Research Associate for the Engage with Developmental Language Disorder (E-DLD) Project (University of Bath, City St George University of London, Curtin University and University of Cambridge).
+Kyleigh Melville (she/her) is an ESRC-funded PhD Candidate supervised cross-institutionally at The University of Edinburgh and University of Birmingham.
+Her research explores school staff and neurodivergent students’ experiences with multi-sensory environments using mixed, community-informed and participatory approaches.
+Alongside her research, Kyleigh is the Salvesen Mindroom Research Centre’s Media and Communications Officer and an Early Career Research Associate for the Engage with Developmental Language Disorder (E-DLD) Project (University of Bath, City St George University of London, Curtin University and University of Cambridge).
 Prior to her PhD, Kyleigh worked as a Special Education Needs (SEND) educator in England for the past 8 years in public and private education and the third sector, specialising in working with autistic children and young people with co-occurring ADHD, dyslexia, socio-emotional mental health needs, profound and multiple learning disabilities, speech and language needs, and Down Syndrome.
-Her experience of teaching neurodivergent students, and her lived experience as a relative and friend to neurodivergent individuals motivates her passion in conducting research with and for neurodivergent communities.
+Her experience of teaching neurodivergent students, and her lived experience coming from a mixed race and mixed neurotype family motivates her passion in conducting research with and for neurodivergent communities.
 Kyleigh has further supported research projects as a Research Assistant and Research Coordinator on children's rights legislation, attitudes towards ethnic diversity, the impact of Covid-19 on adult mental and physical health, play and children’s socio-emotional wellbeing during Covid-19, and widening participation in higher education.
 You can follow along Kyleigh’s journey as a PhD researcher at her blog: Multi-Sensory Environments & Neurodiversity – A PhD Researcher's Blog

 Qualifications